James-Akerman/covid19-melbourne-pedestrian-activity-analysis/README.md

 ### Step 2: Go inside the *Hypothesis 1* folder

-**Hypothesis One:** The overall pedestrian activity in the City of Melbourne had decreased since March 2020 when the first lockdown happened in Melbourne.

 The **data exploration** and **data analysis** is reported in **Hypotheses 1 - Prabh_analysis.ipynb**.

 Results are exported to the folder 'Hypothesis1/Analysis' which includes csv and png files.